sva-dsi/2017-fall-course/syllabus.md

 * Ben Fry, [_Isometric Blocks_](http://benfry.com/isometricblocks/)

 This week kicks off our visualization series, we'll be exploring more HTML/CSS and some prototyping tools.
 And you'll also be able to play with Processing among other creative languages for data visualization.
-We'll feature a guest talk from Rachel Berry as well, on how to use Github to deploy your projects.
+We'll feature a guest talk from Alejandro Figueroa as well, on how to use Github to deploy your projects.

 #### [Alejandro Figueroa](https://github.com/thejandroman), Github